CDC advisers considering who should get Pfizer-BioNTech coronavirus booster

 “This has to be far from what the White House wanted, as the events of the past month have created so much confusion surrounding the necessity and urgency of boosters for the fully vaccinated, while taking attention away from the much more pressing need to reach the tens of millions of Americans who are eligible for vaccination but have yet to receive their initial doses,” Schwartz said.

-From a practical standpoint, experts said the actions are likely to allow for anyone 18 or older to get a booster shot.
+From a practical standpoint, experts said, the actions are likely to allow for anyone 18 or older to get a booster shot.
 Consumers are not required to get a prescription or a letter from their doctors.

-“In reality, anyone who wants a booster will get one as has already been happening,” said one federal health official who spoke on the condition of anonymity because they were not authorized to speak publicly.
+“In reality, anyone who wants a booster will get one, as has already been happening,” said one federal health official who was not authorized to comment publicly and spoke on the condition of anonymity.

-Federal health officials have already authorized a third shot of Pfizer and Moderna vaccines for people with weakened immune systems, such as cancer patients and organ-transplant recipients.
+Federal health officials have already authorized a third shot of Pfizer and Moderna vaccines for people with weakened immune systems, such as cancer patients and organ transplant recipients.

 This is a developing story.
 It will be updated.